Veeresh-R-G/API_DAG-Based-Workout-trainer/README.md

 ## Project Context

-Built as part of a portfolio targeting ML/SWE roles at **Strava** and **Runna**.

-Runna's job spec explicitly mentions *"white box modelling approaches"* — a DAG with explicit constraint edges is the most interpretable possible training plan representation.
+Runna explicitly mentions *"white box modelling approaches"* — a DAG with explicit constraint edges is the most interpretable possible training plan representation.
 Every scheduling decision has a traceable edge behind it.